 Why I Created This Site

 When it comes down to it, fitness in and of itself is not what I’m passionate about; it’s you and what’s inside that noggin of yours.
 It’s what exists between me and you – this thing called a connection.
 A bond.
-I get such a high off of nurturing something so intangible and watching as we help each other in some way.
-How can you help me?
-You can start by helping me help you.
-Ask me questions, prod my brain, contact me!
-I’m here to make your life better.
-Whether that’s by providing you with a thought-provoking or entertaining blog post in the morning as you sip your heavenly java or by working with you as your training and nutrition consultant to transform your physique, I’m here, and I’m ready.
+I get such a high off nurturing something so intangible and watching as we help each other in some way.

 Jennifer Belser resides in Hoboken, NJ just on the other side of the Hudson River from New York City and has a B.A. in English from the University of Delaware.
 After college, she worked at some of the most prestigious modeling agencies in the world including Next, Wilhelmina, and Q, with a jump into the editorial world as the Bookings Editor of O, the Oprah Magazine.
-Her interest has always been in beauty so, for the last six years, she has worked as a NYS Licensed Esthetician with a specialty in Laser Esthetics, where she spends her time helping her clients look and feel beautiful.
+For over 9 years, she worked as a NYS Licensed Esthetician with a specialty in Laser Esthetics, where she spent her time helping her clients look and feel beautiful.